 Today financial management operates in a highly complex, interconnected and fast-moving international arena.
-Organizational objectives have to integrate a wide variety of considerations, from long-term stakeholder value to the short-term financial growth that is desired and demanded.
+Organisational objectives have to integrate a wide variety of considerations, from long-term stakeholder value to the short-term financial growth that is desired and demanded.
 Do you want to take on the challenge of being one of the new generation of chief financial officers (CFOs) with the complex skills to effectively manage the finances of large, SME and start-up businesses?
 Then the Master’s in Financial Management at Utrecht University School of Economics (U.S.E.) is for you.

-Based on Utrecht University’s research expertise, this multidisciplinary Master’s gives you a broad and specific understanding of the financial management of organizations.
+Based on Utrecht University’s research expertise, this multidisciplinary Master’s gives you a broad and specific understanding of the financial management of organisations.
 You study with some of the world’s leading academics in the field of financial management.

-Content of the Program
+Content of the Programme

 In the Master in Financial Management you will focus on:

-- How to raise capital (i.e. issuing shares and bonds);
+How to raise capital (i.e. issuing shares and bonds);

-- How to allocate capital (capital and operational budgeting);
+How to allocate capital (capital and operational budgeting);

-- How to manage short-term resources;
+How to manage short-term resources;

-- How to deal with new alternative financing forms such as crowdfunding or fintech;
+How to deal with new alternative financing forms such as crowdfunding or fintech;

-- How to manage different corporate risks;
+How to manage different corporate risks;

 This MSc in Financial Management provides you with:

-to put theory into practice in an increasingly complex world;
+The latest economic and financial theory and hard financial skills to put theory into practice in an increasingly complex world;

-- the mindset to understand and solve trade-offs between short- and long-term objectives, between shareholders and stakeholders, and between financial and social responsibility;
+The mindset to understand and solve trade-offs between short- and long-term objectives, between shareholders and stakeholders, and between financial and social responsibility.

-- Allocate: In today’s fast-changing business environment, modern financial managers need a state-of-the-art tool-box to make complex capital budgeting decisions.
+Allocate: In today’s fast-changing business environment, modern financial managers need a state-of-the-art tool-box to make complex capital budgeting decisions.
 Which projects in a company should get funding?
 How much and why?
-You will analyze how to estimate cash flows, to calculate the costs of capital in both domestic and international settings, and to use a real options framework to handle highly uncertain and irreversible investment and allocation decisions.
+You will analyse how to estimate cash flows, calculate the costs of capital in both domestic and international settings, and to use a real options framework to handle highly uncertain and irreversible investment and allocation decisions.

-- Administer: In support of analytical activities and systems, a financial manager needs several administering activities such as collecting, registering, consolidating and reporting financial data (quarterly and annual reports).
+Administer: In support of analytical activities and systems, a financial manager needs several administering activities such as collecting, registering, consolidating and reporting financial data (quarterly and annual reports).
 Knowledge of financial accounting and expertise in treasury is important here.

-- Anticipate: An important task of the (chief) financial officer is to anticipate future events and cash flow streams.
+Anticipate: An important task of the (chief) financial officer is to anticipate future events and cash flow streams.
 Cash planning, budgeting, investment planning, and risk assessment are crucial activities in this area.